ejboettcher/tutorial/en/installation/README.md

 # Set up virtualenv and install Django {#virtualenv}
 {% include "/django_installation/instructions.md" %}

 # Install Git {#git}
+When you start programing you will need something to keep track of changes and allow you to make backups.
+Git and its versions (GitHub, GitLab, BitBucket) is one of the most popular.
+**BUT,** we are going to skip this step and run everything from PythonAnywhere.

+## Why skip Git
+We are skipping it because we just want to focus on Django and Python.
+It adds an extra complication.

+## What is Git
 {% include "/deploy/install_git.md" %}

 # Create a GitHub account {#github-account}